Check before you invest

 Investor warnings and alerts

-At the OSC, we issue investor alerts about possible harmful or illegal activity in progress, and maintain a warning list of companies or individuals performing activities that may pose a risk to investors.
+At the OSC, we continuously issue investor alerts and warnings about possible harmful or illegal activity in progress.
+We also maintain a list of companies or individuals performing activities that may pose a risk to investors.
 Bookmarking this link and checking on it routinely can help you avoid fraudulent companies or people.